wesavetheworld/guard/README.md

 ### start

-Start Guard if not running:
+Start Guard (in background) if not running:

-    php guard.phar start
+    php guard.phar start &

 ### stop